 Music is a powerful medium.
 Music therapists work with patients to address their physical, emotional, cognitive, spiritual, and social needs through individualized treatments like creating music, singing, movement, and listening.

-As a complementary hospice therapy, music can make a difference between withdrawal and awareness, between isolation and interaction, and between chronic pain and comfort.
+As an integrative hospice therapy, music can make a difference between withdrawal and awareness, between isolation and interaction, and between chronic pain and comfort.

 Robert is 72 years old and living with heart failure.
 He doesn’t say much and his appetite isn’t what it used to be.
 He’s anxious about his diagnosis and worried about being a burden on his family.
 He even told his best buddies to stop visiting on Thursday afternoons – a standing date they’ve had for more than 7 years.